AnkurKumar23612/BloodDonationApp/README.md

 # BloodDonationApp
-RakthDaan is an Android app that uses Firebase Realtime Database to collect and organize information of blood donors.
+BloodDonationApp is an Android app that uses Firebase Realtime Database to collect and organize information of blood donors.
 This android app is a community between people who need blood and who are wiling to donote blood.Which has maily two option, one for "Need Blood" and the other is "Be a Donor".

 1. New User can register itself for blood donation and a registered user can log in to a/c & search for the available donors of a certain blood group.